 In their presentation, they briefly discussed the use of machine learning to identify individual faces and objects such as automobiles.
 They then showed a medical data analysis example, noting they were inspired by the Camelyon16 Grand Challenge, which addressed the issue of automating the detection of metastases of lymph node sections.

 “We decided to try the new possibilities given by distributed TensorFlow and see if we could speed up the whole training using distribution and the OpenPOWER ppc64le architecture,” said Indrajit.
-“The (slide below) demonstrates a tumor marked by a researcher, manually at the left side and a tumor detected by an algorithm at the right side.”
+“The (slide above) demonstrates a tumor marked by a researcher, manually at the left side and a tumor detected by an algorithm at the right side.”

 “As you can see, the machine is able to catch everything, plus some points missed by human doctors.” —Indrajit Poddar, IBM